imjoy-team/ImJoy/docs/docs/tutorial.md

   }
  ```

-##### Python calculations, storage and window callback
+##### Python calculations, storage and callback
 Let's have a look at the Python function `calc_results`.
-It receives the JavaScript dictionary and extracts all necessary parameters.
-It then perform the desired calculation.
+It receives the JavaScript dictionary, extracts all necessary parameters and perform the desired calculation.
 Then it stores the data wiht `self.x_values = x`.
 Lastly, invokes the callback function to print in the main window with `data['callback'](data_plot)`.
 Here the parameters are again passed as a dictionary.
 Please note, the **numpy** arrays are not supported, and the data has therefore be transformed to a list.

 ``` python
 def calc_results(self,data):